alexk1919/MackGPT/README.md

 </p>

 <p align="center">
-<a href="https://github.com/sponsors/alexk1919">👉 Click here</a> to support the project
+<a href="https://github.com/sponsors/alexk1919" target="_blank">👉 Click here</a> to support the project
 </p>

 ---

-AgentGPT allows you to configure and deploy Autonomous AI agents.
+MackGPT allows you to create, customize, and deploy Autonomous AI agents in your browser.
 Name your own custom AI and have it embark on any goal imaginable.
 It will attempt to reach the goal by thinking of tasks to do, executing them, and learning from the results 🚀.